jayqi/typenames/README.md

 #> 'Callable[[int], tuple[str, ...]]
 ```

 Under the hood, typenames parses a type annotation as a tree structure.
-If you need to see the parsed tree, using the `parse_type_tree` function.
-You can get the rendered string representation by calling `str(...)` on the parsed tree.
+If you need to see the parsed tree, use the `parse_type_tree` function to return the root node.
+You can get the rendered string representation by calling `str(...)` on root node.

 ```python
 import typing